 Less Use of Momentum

 It’s easy to cheat when you’re training with dumbbells.
 When you reach a sticking point, you simply swing the weight a little or contort your body a bit to push through the sticking point.
 You might feel a sense of victory when you do this but you’re also reducing the benefits of the exercise.
 You can’t do this with resistance bands.
-In fact, resistance bands are cheat proof because their tension comes from elastic rather than gravity.
+In fact, bands are cheat proof because their tension comes from elastic rather than gravity.
 Try to cheat with resistance bands and see what happens!
 It’s not so easy.

 Lower Risk of Injury

 If you’re using a heavy dumbbell or barbell and suddenly find that you can’t control it, the weight can come back down due to gravity and potentially injure you.
 Not so with resistance bands.
-You can let up on the resistance band at any point during the movement without injuring yourself.
+You can let up on the band at any point during the movement without injuring yourself.
 So, there’s less risk of injuring yourself.
 When you work with weights, you also risk dropping a weight on your foot.
 Ouch!
-If you drop a resistance band, you’ll feel almost nothing.
+If you drop a band, you’ll feel almost nothing.
 Of course, it is possible for a resistance band to snap and cause an injury but it’s not that common.
 Those little bands are deceptively tough!

 Helps with Functional Training

 Because you can train in vertically, horizontally, or rotationally with resistance bands, they’re ideal for building functional strength and for sports specific training.
-You can do exercises with resistance bands that accomplish a particular objective, like improving your tennis swing.
+You can do exercises with bands that accomplish a particular objective, like improving your tennis swing.
 It’s not very practical to swing dumbbells around in a horizontal plane.
 Resistance bands give you more options.

 Portability is the reason some people buy them.
 When you’re going on vacation and staying in a cabin with no access to a gym, resistance bands are the ideal way to get a strength workout.
 Just toss the bands in your suitcase and you have a portable gym and one that’s easy to carry around.
 All you need is a small space and some bands to get an effective workout.
 You have to love the fact that resistance bands weigh so little, yet provide enough resistance to sculpt your muscles and boost their strength!
 Who wants to lug around sets of dumbbells?
 Heck, you can even work with resistance bands at the office!